 We believe that anyone who needs legal advice should be able to access it – no matter what their background or income might be.
-Our ground-breaking technology helps community groups and charities provide access to the law for those that need it most.
+Our free ground-breaking technology helps community groups and charities provide access to the law for those that need it most.

 “It is a fundamental pillar of our democracy that everyone should be able to exercise their legal rights regardless of their background or financial position…That’s why the work of The Jeanie Project is so important, because without it…achieving justice will continue to be out of reach for many people”